Prom Season Can Result in More Drunk Drivers on the Road

 Not all traditions are so innocent, however, and one thing that certainly has not changed over the years is that young people often experiment with alcohol and drink to excess.
 Despite ever-stricter laws regarding the underage possession of alcohol and drinking and driving, young people invariably get their hands on beer, wine, or liquor during the prom season and have a few too many.
 Unfortunately, this tends to result in more drunk drivers on the road than usual, putting everyone at risk.

 Florida Law Allows People Hurt by Drunk Drivers to Recover Compensation

 If you are one of the unlucky people who is injured in an accident with a drunk driver this spring, there are steps that you can take to ensure that you are able to recover compensation for your property damage, medical bills, and any other losses you sustain.
 These include the following:

-- Call an Attorney – The best way to ensure that you receive the settlement or award to which you are entitled after an accident with a drunk driver is to retain a lawyer as soon as you can.
+Call an Attorney – The best way to ensure that you receive the settlement or award to which you are entitled after an accident with a drunk driver is to retain a attorney as soon as you can.

 Call a Gainesville Car Accident Attorney Today for a Free Case Evaluation

 If you have been involved in an accident with a drunk driver, you may be entitled to compensation under Florida law.
 To schedule a free consultation with one of our attorneys, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.